 Grooming and Maintenance

 Encourage a compact growth habit of Marguerite daisies by pinching back tips when they begin appearing in early spring.

 Most new varieties are low maintenance and can flower continuously without deadheading.

 However, once the bloom period ends, deadhead and prune back dying flowers and foliage.

 This will promote future flowering and shrubbier growth.

 While propagation with seeds is possible, specific cultivars do not grow true from seeds.

-Cuttings and division are the common ways the plant is propagated.
+Stem cuttings and division are the common ways the plant is propagated.